Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Hadronic final state

 The Boosted Decision Tree (BDT) algorithm is adopted to perform the MVA and maximally reject the background.
+The default setting in the TMVA package is used, where the number of trees in the forest ``NTrees'' is set to be 850, the minimum percentage of training events required in a leaf node ``MinNodeSize'' is set to be 2.5\%, the maximal depth of the decision tree allowed ``MaxDepth'' is set to be 3, the learning rate for AdaBoost algorithm ``AdaBoostBeta'' is set to be 0.5, the relative size of bagged event sample to original size of the data sample ``BaggedSampleFraction'' is set to be 0.5, and the number of grid points in variable range used in finding optimal cut in node splitting ``nCuts'' is set to be 20.
 In Fig.~\ref{fig:BDTbenchHad}, we show BDT distributions for the total background and the benchmark signal with $m_{N}$ = 120 GeV at the LHeC and FCC-eh.
 Since the kinematics of signal varies with $m_N$, distributions of BDT response also change with $m_N$.
-BDT distributions corresponding to other representative heavy neutrino masses are shown in Figs.~\ref{fig:BDTLHeCHad} and~\ref{fig:BDTFCC-ehHad} for the LHeC and FCC-eh, respectively.
+BDT distributions corresponding to other representative heavy neutrino masses are shown in Appendix~\ref{subapp:BDTtauH} for the LHeC and FCC-eh.